RetroRenting: An Online Policy for Service Caching at the Edge: Simulation Results

 \subsection{Trace-driven Simulations}

-For the next set of simulations, we use trace-data obtained from a Google Cluster \cite{googlecluster}.
+For the next set of simulations, we use trace-data obtained from a Google Cluster \cite{googlecluster} for the arrival process.
 We use a time-slot duration small enough to ensure that there is at most one request in a time-slot.
 This trace-data has requests for four types of jobs/services identified as ``Job 0", ``Job 1", ``Job 2", and ``Job 3".
-In this section, we present results for ``Job 0" (Figures \ref{fig:job0_c}, \ref{fig:job0_M}), ``Job 1" (Figures \ref{fig:job1_c}, \ref{fig:job1_M}), ``Job 2" (Figures \ref{fig:job2_c} and \ref{fig:job2_M}), and ``Job 3" (Figures \ref{fig:job3_c}, \ref{fig:job3_M}).
+In this section, we present results for ``Job 0" (Figures \ref{fig:job0_c}, \ref{fig:job0_M}, \ref{fig:advcost_job0_M} ), ``Job 1" (Figures \ref{fig:job1_c}, \ref{fig:job1_M}, \ref{fig:advcost_job1_M}), ``Job 2" (Figures \ref{fig:job2_c} and \ref{fig:job2_M}), and ``Job 3" (Figures \ref{fig:job3_c}, \ref{fig:job3_M}).
+In Figures \ref{fig:job0_c}-\ref{fig:job3_M}, we use the rent cost $c_t$ to be constant across time-slots.
+Whereas in Figures \ref{fig:advcost_job0_M}, \ref{fig:advcost_job1_M} we use time-varying rent cost obtained from real world data.
+Specifically, we use the time-varying spot prices of spare server capacity in the AWS cloud as given in \cite{awsprices}.
+This data \cite{awsprices} consists of details like current spot price for different instances for different regions.
+We use the spot price details of Canada region for one instance 'm4.large'.
+We normalise this data by dividing each entry by average value of spot prices.
+So the empirical of new cost cost data is equal to one.

-For this set of simulations, we fix $\kappa = 1$.
 We compare the performance of RR with the optimal offline policy and TTL online.
 The performance of TTL online is the worst among these polices, and the performance gap between TTL online and RR is significant.